o3de/o3de.org/content/docs/userguide/vegetation/speedtree-lumberyard-intro.md

 ---
-description: ' Create plants, trees, bushes, and other foliage with SpeedTree 8 for &ALYlong;. '
+description: ' Create plants, trees, bushes, and other foliage with SpeedTree 8 for Amazon Lumberyard. '
-title: Using SpeedTree 8 for &ALY;
+title: Using SpeedTree 8 for Lumberyard
 ---
 # Using SpeedTree 8 for Lumberyard {#vegetation-speedtree-lumberyard-intro}